-- At the regional and national levels through their work and inclusion in the technical work of the various committees involved.
+- At Regional and National levels through their work and inclusion in the technical work of the various committees involved.

-- In the negotiations for the establishment of free trade zones, which rely mainly on the TBT and SPS Conventions.
+- Negotiations for the establishment of free trade zones, which rely mainly on the TBT and SPS Conventions.

 - Joint bilateral economic commissions between Member States and their trading partners.

 MoUs are activated and utilized in cooperation with:

 - General Secretariat of the Standardization Authority represented by the competent departments and departments.

 - Specialized Gulf technical committees (General Standards Committee, Gulf conformity Assessment Committee, Gulf Notification Committee, Gulf Committee for Interaction of Information Centers and Steering Committee for Metrology, etc.